BMW S1000RR: 2019 (K 67)

 To harness the power output, BMW gave the S1000RR a package of electronics suite of rider aids, including ABS Pro (cornering ABS), Dynamic Traction Control (DTC), Dynamic Traction Control Wheelie Function, Shift Assistant Pro (which allows for clutchless up and downshifts), Hill Start Control (HSC), Launch Control and Pit Lane Limiter.
 There are four preset riding modes: "Rain", "Road", "Dynamic" and "Race", as well as three "Pro" modes, which can be custom tuned and come with a three-stage engine-braking adjustment.

 The chassis has been revamped for the 2019 S1000RR, which is focusing on weight reduction while improving handling.
 The aluminium perimeter frame drops 1.28 kg of weight, now using the engine as more of a load-bearing unit and reducing width by 13 mm.
 With a focus on improving agility, BMW steepened the steering head angle to 66.9 degrees and reduced trail to 93.9 mm.
 The wheelbase has been increased by 9 mm.
 The front suspension is a 45 mm inverted telescopic fork, which is decreased in size from 46 mm, that is claimed to optimize flex and midcorner feel.
 BMW Dynamic Damping Control (DDC) semi-active suspension is still available on the S1000RR as an option, which has been enhanced with updated damping settings.
 The fuel tank and seat design are now slimmer.
 The front fairing is narrower and more aerodynamic than its predecessor, also housing twin symmetrical LED headlights, with the intake directly centered at the front for optimum airflow.
 The instrumentation now uses a 6.5-inch TFT display, which has four preset settings.

 The M package, the first of any BMW motorcycle, is available, which includes motorsport paint finish, M carbon fiber wheels, an M lightweight battery, M Chassis Kit with rear ride height adjustment and swingarm pivot, the M Sport seat and a "Pro" riding mode.
 The package reduces the weight further to 193.5 kg.

-M1000RR 2021
+M1000RR 2021 (K 66)

 The higher-spec variant of the S1000RR, called M1000RR, was unveiled in September 2020 intended as a basis for racing but still road legal.
 The first BMW motorcycle to carry the 'M' prefix normally associated with cars, the machine has extensive modifications in powerplant, chassis, exhaust and braking.
 The fairing has aerodynamic winglets that provide downforce.

-2022
+2022 (K 67 & K 66)

 Three variants of the S1000 RR announced on 30 September 2022 are the M package, Style Passion and Black Storm Metallic.
-BMW India launched the S1000 RR in the country on 10 December 2022, with deliveries scheduled to begin in February 2023.